 Buffalo State's 125-acre campus is very accessible, located within the museum district, one of Buffalo's most vibrant and walkable neighborhoods.
-You may use these maps to plan your walk to, from and around the Buffalo State campus, or try this interactive walking tour to become familiar with Buffalo State.
+Try this interactive walking tour to become familiar with Buffalo State.

 You may also wish to learn the distances of some common campus walks.
 The Buffalo State campus from east to west is less than .7 miles!